marcuskohl/ml-news-classification/README.md

 **How to Use**

+- Download dataset from Kaggle
-- Clone the repository to your local machine
+- Clone the GitHub repository to your local machine
+- Move downloaded dataset to project directory
 - Navigate to the project directory and run the Jupyter Notebook
-- Open 'news_classifier.ipynb' and execute to run the model
+- Open 'classifier.ipynb' and execute to run the model

 **Contributing**